leggetter/pusher-js-ext/README.md

 ## Alpha Functionality in library

-The functionality that must be considered as Alpha that is present within this library is:
+The functionality that must be considered as pre-Alpha that is present within this library is:

 ### The ability to subscribe to multiple subscriptions within a single call